Cheyney’s “Tell Them We Are Rising” Movie Screening Receives Positive Audience Response and Brings Alum Back to Campus as Panelists

 The panel discussed many of the challenges historically faced at HBCUs including underfunding and the protection of their historical value and legacy.
-With Baker, Fantini and Williams sharing a connection to Cheyney, they provided direct insight on how attending the nation’s first HBCU has played a fundamental role in shaping their lives and why it is important to encourage future generations to attend.
+With Baker, Fantini and Williams sharing a connection to Cheyney, they provided direct insight on how attending the nation’s oldest HBCU has played a fundamental role in shaping their lives and why it is important to encourage future generations to attend.

 Dr. Baker, who graduated from the University with a BA in Sociology and later obtained a Ph.D. from Rutgers University, credits Cheyney for establishing the foundation for his further intellectual pursuits.
 He summed up his CU experience by saying, “I learned here, thrived here and felt safe here.”

 Fantini, who served as the only current student on the panel noted, “An HBCU is one of the best places to be to become prepared for the world.”
 She continued, “I feel that HBCUs thrive because they teach you how to succeed and how important it is that you believe that you can succeed.
 Coming to Cheyney and seeing people who look like you succeeding inspires you to want to do the same.”

 “There is no better value for anyone’s dollar than an education from Cheyney University,” proudly stated Dr. Williams, who developed the “pick one, bring one” strategy that calls on alum to bring an aspiring college student to the campus to visit and assist them through the application process.
 “As alumni we need to do whatever we can to push the HBCU experience and share our success stories in order to encourage future generations to attend.”